 1 t.
 Salt

-Cut roast into 2 inch chunks and place in crock pot.
+Cut roast into 2-inch chunks and place in a crock pot.
 You can leave it whole, which I often do (see picture below), but the flow ore may not penetrate as well.

-Pour the rest of the ingredients over the roast and cook 4-6 hours on high.
+Pour the rest of the ingredients over the roast and cook for 4-6 hours on high.

 Drain off (most of) excess fat, and shred with a fork or cut into cubes.
 Serve over rice.